raakeshmj/sentinel_ai/README.md

-# SENTINEL AI — Frontend
+# SENTINEL AI

-SENTINEL AI is a frontend application built using **React, Vite, and TypeScript**.
+SENTINEL AI is an application built using **React, Vite, and TypeScript**.
 This repository contains the **client-side interface only**.
 Any AI analysis or API-backed functionality is expected to be run **locally** using environment variables or via a separate backend service.

 The deployed GitHub Pages version serves **static assets only** and does not embed or expose any API keys.